tsiparinda/capitalbank/README.md

-# capitalbank
+# Capital Bank

-comman-line module for exchange information with banks
+This is a comman-line application for exchange information between ERP Capital and banks

 ## Sources
 ### PrivatBank